-Selected fellows work with Institute researchers at the Liberty Mutual Research Institute for Safety in Hopkinton, MA facility for four to six weeks.
+Selected fellows work with Institute researchers at the Liberty Mutual Research Institute for Safety in Hopkinton, MA facility for up to 12 weeks.
 The Foundation provides a stipend, while the Institute provides reasonable access to current research projects, databases, equipment, researchers, and other necessary resources.
 Research must result in publication.

-Applicants must be United States citizens, or permanent residents, and possess a Ph.D. degree, or be working towards a masters or Ph.D.
+Applicants must be United States citizens, permanent residents, or foreign students who currently study in a US university and can submit the certification of Curricular Practical Training (CPT) if offered the fellowship.
+Applicants should possess a Ph.D. degree, or be working towards a masters or Ph.D.